Nevada DMV’s reopen today with limited services

-RENO, Nev (KOLO) - Nevada DMV’s reopened Monday morning, but with limited services for the first 30 days.
+Nevada DMV’s reopened Monday morning, but with limited services for the first 30 days.

 According to officials the DMV will not be offering appointments this week.
 The staff has been rescheduling customers with previous appointments and there are no slots available.